 Keep in mind that all of these condemnations of abortion by theologians and councils took place before the beginning of the Sixth Century, and Church condemnation of abortion in all cases has continued uninterrupted since that time.

-The Catholic Church has always taught that abortion is murder.
+The Popes of the Catholic Church have always taught -in accordance with her teachings- that abortion is murder.
 However, some confusion exists because the penalties for the murder of a preborn child have been changed several times in the history of the Church.